ferdavid1/Tequila-Mockingbird/README.md

 		- bottom (purply grey) wire of servo -> GPIO (Header 8)
 		- middle (red) wire of servo -> Header 5
 		- top (orange) wire of servo -> Header 1
-- tensorflow neural network generates songs from MIDI input
+- tensorflow LSTM Neural Network generates songs from MIDI input
 	- To run on raspberry pi, you must use the Pi version of tensorflow! https://github.com/samjabrahams/tensorflow-on-raspberry-pi
 - program initializes with command 'Tequila'
 - Inspired by the Neuropsychology of birdsong creation